-“If you’re lucky, a recruiter will spend six seconds looking at your resume,” said Joe Weinlick, VP of Marketing for Nexxt.
+“If you’re lucky, a recruiter will spend six seconds looking at your resume,” said Joe Weinlick, Chief Marketing Officer for Nexxt.
 “This is why the structure of your resume is so important.
 Having a lot of experience is a great thing, but you don’t want to be considered a job hopper.
 Pay close attention to how you present your experience.
 If you don’t, an employer will pass you over for someone who does.”

 More than a million jobs have been created in 2015 and hiring remains steady.
 As competition for talent heats up, recruiters are finding it harder to attract qualified candidates.
 Only 7% of HR Professional respondents said it’s easier to find qualified job applicants than it was six months ago and 50% of them find it to be more difficult.
 Based on additional survey findings, hiring managers might be able to connect with more job seekers by improving how they market their open positions.

 According to Nexxt’s survey data, more than half of HR professional respondents don’t have a mobile-friendly job application process.
 With a previous Nexxt survey showing that the overwhelming majority of job seekers use their smartphones and tablets to search for jobs, hiring managers are missing out on a large portion of the qualified-job-seeker talent pool by not catering to modern-day job search behavior.